Howard Jones (American singer): Devil You Know / Light the Torch

+Other projects and appearances

-In 2020, Jones released a cover of Lynyrd Skynyrd’s song "Simple Man".
+In 2020, Jones released a cover of Lynyrd Skynyrd's song "Simple Man".
 It received 600,000 views by June 2021, with Jones stating that he didn't expect the reception.

 In March 2021, Jones joined with heavy metal YouTuber Jared Dines and producer Hiram Hernandez to release "The Blade" as part of a new project named Sion.

 On December 3, 2024, Jones via his Instagram confirmed that he and former Killswitch Engage bandmate Adam Dutkiewicz were almost finished mixing a debut album for their new band called Burn Eternal.
 In July 2025, Jones stated that he started working on a solo album.

+Jones has also filled in for other bands, such as Trivium and Five Finger Death Punch during live performances.

 Lyrical themes and style

 Jones' lyrics touch upon emotions, inner strength and overcoming obstacles mentally.
 His singing style is often described as emotional, contributing significantly to making a impactful sound.
-While in Killswitch Engage, he would often use screaming vocals and growls.
+While in his first band Blood Has Been Shed Jones used screaming vocals with very little clean vocals.
+However While in Killswitch Engage, he would continue to use screaming vocals and growls, however he would begin to incorporate more clean singing.
+Andrew Galiher of Vice wrote on Jones’s singing ability’s stating "Howard Jones is almost an anomaly.
+Like, the way his singing voice is so clean and powerful, and then his scream is just incredibly piercing It’s actually fucking crazy".

 He has stated that he doesn’t like explaining his lyrics and likes to leave them up to interpretation: “I’m just that dude.
 I want to leave it up to interpretation.
 It takes all the fun out of it if I go through all of the explanations.
 Some stuff is pretty obvious and other stuff you can figure out [...]
 I kind of like that you can take what you like out of lyrics.”

 He stated "I just kind of write what comes man, it all depends on where I’m at and where the music is.
 I never know what’s going to happen when I start writing.
 I just try to write what fits and it’s not like I have a particular theme in mind when I start writing, or sometimes it kind of is that way.”

 In an interview with Loudwire, he claimed that while writing music, he tends to not consume any other entertainment: “I'm not listening to other music, I'm not really watching anything.
 [Music is] all I'm thinking about it and I can't help it, so that obsessive part of me...
 I'm hearing demo music, get my sleep, I'm waking up, I'm hearing that stuff and it just overtakes me.
 That's why I have to separate my life at times because I get way too obsessed with music.”